 Is Midgen Berry Fruit Edible?

 Many Australian gardeners are flocking to fill their landscapes with native plants to reduce their environmental impact from chemicals and fertilizers, and midgen berries fit the criteria.
 Midgen berry plants are a hardy species that are rarely susceptible to diseases or pests.
-But there’s another great reason to incorporate midgen berry into the landscape; the berries are, indeed, edible.
+There’s another great reason to incorporate midgen berry into the landscape; the berries are, indeed, edible.

-Berries can be eaten raw out of hand or are often used to make pies, preserves or added to fruit salad.
+Berries can be eaten raw out of hand or are often used to make pies, preserves, or added to fruit salad.
 Eat them quickly though, midgen berries have a very short shelf life.

 How to Grow a Midgen Berry Plant

 Midgen berry shrubs are most suited to tropical regions.
 In cooler areas, plant them under some overhanging tree branches to give them protection from frost.
-Because the plant is native to Australia’s coastal areas, midgen berry does well in sandy coastal conditions provided it is protected from harsh salt rich winds.
+Since the plant is native to Australia’s coastal areas, midgen berry does well in sandy coastal conditions provided it is protected from harsh salt rich winds.